langgenius/dify/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=langgenius/dify&type=Date)](https://star-history.com/#langgenius/dify&Date)

+## Contributing

+We welcome you to contribute to Dify to help make Dify better.
+We welcome contributions in various ways, submitting code, issues, new ideas, or sharing the interesting and useful AI applications you have created based on Dify.
+At the same time, we also welcome you to share Dify at different events, conferences, and social media.

+### Submit a Pull Request

+To ensure proper review, all code contributions, including from contributors with direct commit access, must be submitted as PR requests and approved by core developers before merging branches.
+We welcome PRs from everyone!
+If you're willing to help out, you can learn more about how to contribute code to the project in the [Contribution Guide](CONTRIBUTING.md).

+### Submit issues or ideas

+You can submit your issues or ideas by adding issues to the Dify repository.
+If you encounter issues, please describe the steps you took to encounter the issue as much as possible so we can better discover it.
+If you have any new ideas for our product, we also welcome your feedback.
+Please share your insights as much as possible so we can get more feedback and further discussion in the community.

+### Share your applications

+We encourage all community members to share their AI applications built on Dify, which can be applied to different scenarios or different users.
+This will provide powerful inspiration for people who want to create AI capabilities!
+You can share your experience by [submitting an issue in the Dify-user-case repository](https://github.com/langgenius/dify-user-case/issues).

+### Share Dify with others

+We encourage community contributors to actively demonstrate different aspects of using Dify.
+You can talk or share any feature of using Dify at  meetups and conferences, blogs or social media.
+We believe your unique sharing will be of great help to others!
+Mention @Dify.AI on Twitter and/or communicate on [Discord](https://discord.gg/FngNHpbcY7) so we can give pointers and tips and help you spread the word by promoting your content on the different Dify communication channels.

+### Help others
+You can also help people in need of help on Discord, GitHub issues or other social platforms, guide others to solve problems encountered during use and share usage experiences.
+This is also a great contribution!
+If you want to become a maintainer of the Dify community, please contact the official team via [Discord](https://discord.gg/FngNHpbcY7) or email us at support@dify.ai.

 ## Contact Us

 If you have any questions, suggestions, or partnership inquiries, feel free to contact us through the following channels: